-To use the Service Bus namespace, an application must reference the Service Bus assembly Microsoft.ServiceBus.dll.
-The easiest way to reference Service Bus dependencies is to install the Service Bus Nuget package.
+To use the Service Bus namespace, an application must reference the Service Bus assembly Microsoft.
+Service Bus. dependencies is to install the Service Bus Nuget package.
 You can also find the assembly as part of the Azure SDK.
 The download is available at the Azure SDK download page.